X

 What is Google AI Mode?

-It’s a more complete way of delivering information, bringing useful details together in one scrollable summary.
+It’s a more complete way to get information, bringing key details together in one scrollable overview — so users can find what they need faster, without clicking through dozens of sites.

 As Google put it: